d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Immediately removes power from the server, followed by a restart of the system.

+- **nologout**

+Use this option to not logout of iLO during server reboot.

 - **-h, --help**

 Including the help flag will display help for the command.